Miranda Lambert Says Goodbye To Her Beloved Dog, Waylon: ‘Today I Lost One Of My Best Friends’

 Miranda Lambert is saying goodbye to a good friend.

-The singer took to Instagram to share a post mourning the loss of her dog, Waylon, who died after spending 13 years with her.
-The post showed a series of pictures of the golden retriever, including a shot of her holding him as a puppy.
+The singer took to Instagram to share a post mourning the loss of her dog, Waylon, who died after spending nearly 13 years with her.
+She uploaded a series of pictures of the golden retriever, including a shot of her holding him as a puppy.

 View this post on Instagram